Elder Law Long-Term Care / Medicaid Planning

 Medicare does not pay for non-skilled assistance with "Activities of Daily Living" (ADL).
 Assistance with activities of daily living make up the bulk of the services received in a facility.
 ADLs not covered by Medicare include:

-• Transferring – Help getting into our out of bed or a chair, including a wheelchair, is not covered by Medicare.
+- Transferring – Help getting into our out of bed or a chair

-• Toileting – Help getting onto or off of the toilet and assisting with toileting hygiene is not covered by Medicare.
+- Toileting – Help getting onto or off of the toilet

-• Bathing – Help bathing, showering, and other assistance needed with personal hygiene is not covered by Medicare.
+- Bathing – Help bathing, showering, and personal hygiene

-• Dressing – Help to get dressed or undressed is not covered by Medicare.
+- Dressing – Help to get dressed or undressed

-• Eating – Help preparing food and eating is not covered by Medicare.
+- Eating – Help preparing food and eating

-• Ambulation – Help walking or climbing stairs is not covered by Medicare.
+- Ambulation – Help walking or climbing stairs

 What Are My Options